Thompson Sampling for Infinite-Horizon Discounted Decision Processes: Model Setup

 where the first inequality follows by (\ref{exp_reward}) and Jensen's inequality, and the equality holds since $\max (\vert r f^\theta(r\mid x_t,u_t)\vert)$ is constant in $r$.
 Then, $\max\limits_{r\in\mathscr{R}_c} \vert r f^\theta(r\mid x_t,u_t)\vert$ is finite because $f^\theta(\cdot\mid x_t,u_t)$ is continuous on a compact set, and $\lambda(\mathscr{R}_c)$ is finite since $\mathscr{R}_c\subset \mathbb{R}_{+}$ is compact and $\lambda$ is a $\sigma$-finite measure. \end{remark}

 The DM aims to maximize the infinite-horizon expected total discounted reward.
 The \emph{optimal value function} $\nu^\theta(x)$ represents the maximum such reward starting from state $x$, and it depends on the true parameter $\theta$.
-It is known from \cite{hernandez2012discrete} that this problem is solved by the Bellman equation in (\ref{optimalityEqn}).
+It is known from \cite{hernandez2012discrete} that, under some assumptions, this problem is solved by the Bellman equation

 where $\beta\in [0,1)$ is the discounting factor.
 If $\nu^\theta(x)$ is a solution to (\ref{optimalityEqn}), let $\mu^\theta$ denote the corresponding optimal policy for parameter $\theta$.
-Under sufficient technical conditions, $\mu^\theta$ is a stationary, deterministic, and Markovian policy.
-As showing these conditions holds in this setting are outside of our scope, we make the following assumption:
+Under sufficient technical conditions, $\mu^\theta$ is stationary, deterministic, and Markovian.
+As verifying these conditions is outside the scope of this paper, we make the following assumption.

-\begin{assump} For all $\theta\in\mathcal{P}$, there exists a unique solution to (\ref{optimalityEqn}) such that the supremum is attained, and there exists an optimal policy $\mu^\theta$ that is stationary, deterministic, and Markovian. \end{assump}
+\begin{assumption} For all $\theta\in\mathcal{P}$, there exists a unique solution to (\ref{optimalityEqn}) such that the supremum is attained, and there exists an optimal policy $\mu^\theta$ that is stationary, deterministic, and Markovian. \end{assumption}

-\begin{remark} The condition in Assumption \ref{uniqueSoln} is necessary for all of the main results of the paper.
-Therefore, we will not specifically refer to it in the Lemma, Proposition and Theorem statements. \end{remark}
+\begin{remark} Assumption \ref{uniqueSoln} is necessary for all of the main results of the paper.
+Accordingly, we do not explicitly refer to it in subsequent lemma, proposition, or theorem statements. \end{remark}

-In this section, we formulated an MDP parametrized by a known parameter $\theta$.
-In Section \ref{ProblemFormulation}, we define the optimal policy in the adaptive setting, i.e., where $\theta$ is an unknown (fixed) parameter.